HindAlfawwaz/STEDI-Human-Balance-Analytics/README.md

-## Create an IAM User awsuser in AWS
+## Create an IAM User in AWS
-Permissions - attach exiting policies:
+with below access:

 * Administrator Access
 * AmazonRedshiftFullAccess